arestivo/slides/markdown/git.md

 ![](../assets/git/branch-checkout.svg)

-We can also create and checkout a new branch using the **--b** flag:
+We can also create and checkout a new branch using the **-b** flag:

 ```bash
 $ git checkout -b testing